BridgetKhursheed/Stuff/AutomaticPoetry.md

 ---

-I used a automatic poetry generator to create this poem - you may be able to identify the styles input onto similar key words; they include Edgar Allan Poe, Lewis Carroll, Allen Ginsberg and Vogon.
+I used an automatic poetry generator to create this poem - you may be able to identify the styles input onto similar key words; they include Edgar Allan Poe, Lewis Carroll, Allen Ginsberg and Vogon.